JemRF WiFi Wireless Gateway MQTT

-The JemRF WiFi Wireless Gateway provides a built-in MQTT Client.
-The Gateway can both send to the PrivateEyePi Server for it to store and display readings and it can also connect to a MQTT Broker and publish the sensor readings.
+The JemRF WiFi Wireless Gateway and WiFi Sensor have a built-in MQTT Client.
+The Gateway and WiFi Sensor can both send to the Monitoring Server for it to store and display readings on the use Dashboard.
+They can also connect to a MQTT Broker and publish the sensor readings.
 It can do both at the same time, or just send to the Server or the Broker.
 You can now use tools like Node-Red to build your own monitoring displays

 The settings to publish the sensor readings to an MQTT broker are done on the MQTT Detail Tab as seen in Figure 1.